sdiehl/stephendiehl.com/posts/adjunctions.md

 Although it's a trivial result in category I think showing how it manifests in Haskell is quite lovely.

-In the traditional commutative diagram we draw objects as dots and morphisms as arrows.
-In a string diagrams we invert this and and draw morphisms as as dots and objects as lines.
+In the commutative diagrams we draw objects as dots and morphisms as arrows.
+In a string diagrams we invert this and draw morphisms as dots and objects as lines.

 <p>
 <img src="/images/string4.svg"/>